 Pirates of the Caribbean: The Curse of the Black Pearl (2003) Director: Gore Verbinski

-The first installment of Disney’s Pirates of the Caribbean is a fun adventure, albeit excessively reliant on computer-generated-imagery.
-It is a welcome return to the swashbuckling, high seas adventures of early cinema (think Errol Flynn or Douglas Fairbanks…) It was the first Disney movie to be rated PG-13.
-It was directed by Gore Verbinski, known for directing a few other Disney movies, as well as The Ring.
+The first installment of Disney’s Pirates of the Caribbean is a fun adventure, albeit reliant on computer-generated-imagery.
+It is a welcome return to the swashbuckling, high seas adventures of early cinema (think Errol Flynn or Douglas Fairbanks.)
+It was the first Disney movie to be rated PG-13 and directed by Gore Verbinski, known for directing a few other Disney movies, as well as The Ring.
 Apparently several actors were considered for the role of Jack Sparrow, including Matthew McConaughey, Jim Carey, Michael Keaton, and Christopher Walken.

 I did watch the following three Pirates of the Caribbean movies and they were terrible.
 They are so forgettable that I can hardly summarize the plots.
 The movies are way too long and become increasingly reliant on nonsensical, complex, and even magical stories.
 Considering what Disney has done to other popular franchises, like Star Wars, Disney seems to be the company where a successful film series goes to die.
 With the Pirates series it becomes painfully obvious that the series evolved into a vulgar cash grab for both Disney and Johnny Depp.
 At least The Curse of the Black Pearl is a fun adventure.